Part I: early life

 “Their craze for fellatio is only the abnormal survival through adulthood of the infant's feeding instinct”.
 Really?
 Freud said something similar – although he is not mentioned in this context.
 I am informed that if this idea comes up in modern gay pornography, it is a clue that the author is a woman.

 Saben was of course a nepo baby who unlike the other fairies on the Bowery had a second life that provided an income and respectability.
 Some commentators have used Saben as a example of slumming.
-The ability to consult some of New York’s top doctors – for which one required both comportment and money – was also a priviledge denies the other fairies.
+The ability to consult some of New York’s top doctors – for which one required both comportment and money – was also a priviledge denied the other fairies.
 Some impoverished trans women or fairies did get reported on by top doctors - if referred by the police, or if incarcerated in psychiatric hospitals - something significantly different from a consultation.

 Incidentally, a young and unkown German doctor had opened a medical practice in New York in 1914.
 His name was Harry Benjamin.